WORKSHOP POSTPONED TO SEPT. 25-27 * * ONLY 2 SEATS LEFT

 CANCELATIONS & WITHDRAWALS

-Withdrawal/cancelation notices must be submitted before Friday, August 28, 2020 (4 weeks before the event) at the latest to receive a refund.
-Please note all deposits are subject to a $250 USD cancelation fee.
-Cancelation requests received after August 28, 2020 will be declined.
-In the event the workshop was not meeting minimum enrolment or needed to be canceled for any reason (including any Covid-19 related circumstances, especially with regards to international travel), deposits will be refunded in full (no cancelation fee retained).
-Please also note FotoFilmic cannot be held responsible for any traveling expense refund if the workshop gets canceled.
+* In the event the workshop was not meeting minimum enrolment or needed to be canceled for any reason (including Coronavirus developments), deposits will be refunded in full (no cancelation fee retained).
+Please also note FotoFilmic cannot be held responsible for any traveling expense refunds if the workshop gets canceled.
 Purchasing travel insurance is therefore recommended.

 For any questions or inquiries, please contact FotoFilmic Co-Director Bastien Desfriches Doria directly at firstname.lastname@example.org